srgk26/EasyPlotting.jl/README.md

 [srgk26@ArchLinux ~]$ sudo -- sh -c 'echo "export QT_QPA_PLATFORM=wayland" >> /etc/environment && source /etc/environment; pacman -S gtk3 python-pip; pip3 install seaborn' ## Combining the commands that require root privileges together
 [srgk26@ArchLinux ~]$ julia ## Enter interactive julia REPL session
 julia> using Pkg ## Use the julia package manager
-       if haskey(Pkg.installed(), "Easyplotting") == false
+       if haskey(Pkg.installed(), "EasyPlotting") == false
            Pkg.add(PackageSpec(url="https://github.com/JuliaGraphics/Gtk.jl.git")); Pkg.add(PackageSpec(url="https://github.com/sglyon/PlotlyJS.jl.git")); Pkg.add(PackageSpec(url="https://github.com/sglyon/ORCA.jl.git")); Pkg.add(PackageSpec(url="https://github.com/JuliaIO/ImageMagick.jl.git")) ## Pre-installing dependencies manually due to non-detection of these pkgs in path
-           Pkg.add(PackageSpec(url="https://github.com/srgk26/Easyplotting.jl.git")) ## Install Easyplotting.jl package
+           Pkg.add(PackageSpec(url="https://github.com/srgk26/EasyPlotting.jl.git")) ## Install EasyPlotting.jl package
        end
-       using Easyplotting; retry(Easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
+       using EasyPlotting; retry(EasyPlotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
 ```

-***If the Easyplotting package precompile stage fails in the terminal, it is likely a problem with your linux setup or hardware.
+***If the EasyPlotting package precompile stage fails in the terminal, it is likely a problem with your linux setup or hardware.
 If you have access to a SSH server, you could try to use X11 port forwarding and run the GUI from the server instead.
-You could also try launching Easyplotting from within the Juno environment ([check this out](http://docs.junolab.org/v0.6/index.html)).***
+You could also try launching EasyPlotting from within the Juno environment ([check this out](http://docs.junolab.org/v0.6/index.html)).***

 ***Kindly take note that pressing the 'Plot' button the first time may give an error.
 Kindly ignore the error message and try again, it will work from the second time.***

-If you have already installed this Easyplotting.jl package, you may prefer to launch the GUI by copying and pasting this instead at the Julia prompt:
+If you have already installed this EasyPlotting.jl package, you may prefer to launch the GUI by copying and pasting this instead at the Julia prompt:

 ```
-using Easyplotting; retry(Easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))()
+using EasyPlotting; retry(EasyPlotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))()
 ```

-***Updating Easyplotting.jl***
+***Updating EasyPlotting.jl***

-There will be regular updates to this Easyplotting.jl package.
-If you already have Easyplotting installed in your system, simply copy and paste:
+There will be regular updates to this EasyPlotting.jl package.
+If you already have EasyPlotting installed in your system, simply copy and paste:

 ```
-using Pkg; Pkg.update("Easyplotting"); Pkg.build("Easyplotting")
+using Pkg; Pkg.update("EasyPlotting"); Pkg.build("EasyPlotting")
 ```

 This fetches the latest updates into your local system.
 Then simply use the package as per normal.